 Getting the right insurance policy can be really tricky, some people just pick the minimum requirements or just dive right in and take everything available to them.
 Sometimes it can be an overwhelming process leaving you in a spot where you pay more than needed.
+You just need to find out exactly what you need and how to save.

 Justine from Debt Free Millennial’s explains exactly this.
 In her video How Much Car Insurance Do you Need you’ll be able to become a much smarter shopper!
 I’ve attached her video below for you to take a look at, but in all honesty, if you don’t want to, you can read the transcript as well!